Frances Harriet Hooker

-In 1872, she translated A General System of Botany, Descriptive and Analytical by Emmanuel Le Maout and Joseph Decaisne into English from the original French.
+In 1872, she translated A General System of Botany, Descriptive and Analytical by Emmanuel Maout and Joseph Decaisne into English from the original French.

 Biography

-The daughter of Reverend John Stevens Henslow, a botany professor at the University of Cambridge, she was born Frances Harriet Henslow in Cambridge.
+The daughter of Reverend John Henslow, a botany professor at the University of Cambridge, she was born Frances Harriet Henslow in Cambridge.

-In 1851, she married Joseph Dalton Hooker; the couple had four sons and three daughters.
+In 1851, she married Joseph Hooker; the couple had four sons and three daughters.
 Her daughter Harriet Anne Thiselton-Dyer was a botanical illustrator; her son, Reginald, was a statistician.

 Death

 Frances Harriet Hooker died in Kew, aged 49, on 13 November 1874.